BadrOuaddah/BadrOuaddah/README.md

 - ⚡ Fun fact: First solve the problem, then write the code.

-- 👯 I’m looking to collaborate on open source project and automations.
+- 👯 I’m looking to collaborate on open source projects.

 - 📫 How to reach me badr.ouaddah.07@gmail.com.